Not starting graphical mode is a symptom of many issues. Below I describe one of them which can be summarized as:

 Many applications use RDRAND, like WireGuard for example.
 In my case, the log that reported the bug came from SystemD and SDDM (login manager).

-Identified in 2019 (and on several motherboards, firmware has been updated/fixed, apparently, except on Asrock).
+Identified in 2019 (and on several motherboards, the firmware has been updated/fixed, apparently, except on Asrock).

 Systemd works around this bug!
 Unless you are using the latest version of it.
 That is, a very current distro (with recent systemd), on current hardware that has not updated its firmware in the manufacturing process, will give this error.
 Even though it was discovered in July 2019 with the release of this hardware, I purchased mine in April (2020) and its firmware was not up to date.

-And finally: Updated motherboard BIOS, error is gone!
+And finally: Updated motherboard BIOS, the error is gone!